-Dallas' 12 Best Coffee Shops | PaperCity Magazine
+The 20 Best Coffee Shops in Dallas — All-Around Energizing Spots in the City

 Dallas, TX 75219 | Map

-This San Antonio-based coffee shop opened in Dallas last year and quickly became a hotspot for great cold brew, lattes, and one of my favorite cappuccinos in the city.
-Both the Deep Ellum and Highland Park outposts offer clean, modern interiors along with indoor and outdoor seating.
+This San Antonio-based coffee shop opened in Dallas in 2019 and quickly became a hotspot for great cold brew, lattes, and one of my favorite cappuccinos in the city.
+All outposts (there are five now) offer clean, modern interiors along with indoor and outdoor seating.
 Pick up a bags of whole beans to go, and be sure to make room for homemade Pop-Tarts.

-Opened in 2018 by Aussie brothers Adam and Mark Lowes, this coffee shop is known for their flat whites, long blacks (like an Americano), and house-made sandwiches.
+Opened in 2018 by Aussie brothers Adam and Mark Lowes, this coffee shop is known for its flat whites, long blacks (like an Americano), and house-made sandwiches.
 I’ve now ordered the Si Si Grilled Sandwich with turkey, crushed red pepper, tomatoes, cheese, and aioli more times than I can count.
-Recently, the shop began offering their LDU Magic Bean Juice concentrate so you make the good stuff at home.
+The shop also offers their LDU Magic Bean Juice concentrate so you make the good stuff at home.
+Over the past few years, LDU has expanded to shops all across the city including Greenville Avenue, University Park, White Rock Lake, and more.

 Houndstooth Coffee